 - a.
-The touch must be made with both hands simultaneously at, above or below the water surface (but the two hands need not be on the same level).
+The touch must be made with both hands simultaneously at, above or below the water surface (but the twohands need not be on the same level).
 The hands must be separated at the touch.
 "Separated" means that the hands cannot be stacked one on top of the other.
 It is not necessary to see space between the hands.
 Incidental contact at the fingers is not concern. - b.
 The head may be submerged after the last arm pull prior to the touch, provided it breaks the water surface at some point during any part of the last complete or incomplete stroke cycle preceding the touch. - c.
 (Turns only) Once a touch has been made, the swimmer may turn in any manner desired. - d.
 (Turns only) The shoulders must be at or past the vertical toward the breast when the swimmer leaves the wall. - e.
 (Turns only) The prescribed form must then be attained from the beginning of the first arm stroke. - f.
 In the IM, the completion of the breaststroke leg is judged as a finish, NOT a turn!

-- At the start or after any turn, head still below the water surface when the hands begin to turn inward at the widest part of the second arm stroke. - Over-the-water recovery with elbows above (not touching) the water surface. - Non-simultaneous or one-hand touch on turns or finishes.
+- At the start or after any turn, head still below the water surface when the handsbegin to turn inward at the widest part of the second arm stroke. - Over-the-water recovery with elbows above (not touching) the water surface. - Non-simultaneous or one-hand touch on turns or finishes.
 (Need not be on the same level.)
 On the turns, be alert for a legal, "quick" touch, which can be mistakenly interpreted as a one-hand touch. - Sidestroke or scissors kick (any alternating movement).

-- Body not on breast (arms not in the same horizontal plane) when beginning first arm pull following start or turn. - Body not at, or past, vertical towards the breast when the swimmer leaves the wall after a turn. - Getting artificial assistance.
+- Body not at, or past, vertical towards the breast when the swimmer leaves the wallafter a turn. - Getting artificial assistance.